Kernel Estimation for Panel Data with Heterogeneous Dynamics: Asymptotic theory

 \begin{assumption} The kernel function $K:\mathbb{R} \to \mathbb{R}$ is bounded, symmetric, and infinitely differentiable.
 It satisfies $\int K(s) ds = 1$, $\int |K^{(j)}(s)| ds < \infty$, $\int |s K^{(j)}(s)| ds < \infty$, $\int |s^2 K^{(j)}(s)| ds < \infty$, and $\int |s^3 K^{(j)}(s)| ds < \infty$ for any nonnegative integer $j$. \end{assumption}

-Assumption \ref{as-kernel} includes the standard conditions for the kernel function in kernel-smoothing estimation, except for infinite differentiability.
+Assumption \ref{as-kernel} includes the standard conditions for the kernel function, except for infinite differentiability.
 We require the differentiability in order to expand the kernel estimator for the estimated $\hat \xi_i$ at the true $\xi_i$ based on the infinite-order expansion.
 Note that the symmetry of $K$ implies that $\int K^{(j)}(s) d s = 0$ for any odd $j$.
-For example, the Gaussian kernel function satisfies this assumption.

 \begin{assumption} The random variables $\mu_i \in \mathbb{R}$, $\gamma_{k,i} \in \mathbb{R}$, and $\rho_{k,i} \in (-1,1)$ are continuously distributed.
 The densities $f_{\xi}$ with $\xi=\mu$, $\gamma_k$, and $\rho_k$ are bounded away from zero near $x$ and three-times boundedly continuously differentiable near $x$. \end{assumption}